F A Q

 What do you recommend for framing options?

 For larger sizes, custom framing may be necessary.
 If your budget allows, there are literally thousands of options... and the world is your oyster.
 My favorite framing technique for watercolor paper is to float the piece within the frame to show off the deckled edge and texture of the paper.
-I work with an excellent custom framer, and he can typically do this technique for around $250 for smaller pieces up to $400 for the larger pieces)

 How do I hang my painting once it arrives?